kowshik226/project1/README.md

 ## 4. Results
-        From the analysis, we found that rents are more in summer season, people like to visit Airbnb hotels more often and prefered the home with more space, amenities.
+        From the analysis, we found that rents tend to increase more in summer season, people like to visit Airbnb hotels more often and prefered the home with more space, rich in amenities.

 ## 5. Blog Post